apache/nifi-site/src/pages/markdown/fds-release-guide.md

     _To be practical but avoid confusion with future release details, these example values reflect the previous release NiFi Flow Design System 0.1.0 RC2 release details._

-NOTE: The next version should be the next minor version if the release is based on a major version development branch (e.g master or 0.x).
+NOTE: The next version should be the next minor version if the release is based on a major version development branch (e.g main or 0.x).
 The next version should be the next incremental version if the release is based on a minor version development branch (e.g support/nifi-fds-1.1.x or support/nifi-fds-0.7.4).
 If this is the first incremental release (e.g. 1.2.1) for a minor release line the support branch may need to be created.